OpenLI-NZ/openli/doc/ProvisionerDoc.md

 * authcountrycode       -- the authorisation country code
 * deliverycountrycode   -- the delivery country code
 * user                  -- the AAA username for the target
-* alushimid             -- the intercept ID from the ALU intercept packets (only for re-encoding ALU intercepts as ETSI)
+* vendmirrorid          -- if using a vendor mirroring platform to stream packets to the collector, this is the intercept ID that you have assigned to the packets on the mirroring platform for the target user.
-* jmirrorid             -- the intercept ID from the Juniper mirrored packets (only for re-encoding JMirror intercepts as ETSI)
+                           (only for re-encoding ALU or JMirror intercepts as ETSI)
 * staticips             -- a list of IP ranges that are known to have been assigned to the target.
 * mediator              -- the ID of the mediator which will forward the